 A fiery explosion erupted several meters away from him above his head.
-The fire illuminated the entire warehouse, stretching crooked shadows across the floor in between a sheet of bright red and combing smoke.
+The fire illuminated the entire warehouse, stretching crooked shadows across the floor in between combing smoke.
 In front of that flame and on top of a factory machine, a woman stood with one hand snaking through her white hair and the other loosely holding both a gun and one of Theta’s proto-conductors.

 “How do you think the little ones felt when they stared into the eyes of a friend-turned-murderer and felt their bodies crumble away into nothing?
 All because you thought for just one moment that what you all were doing was wrong,” Omega said, her voice barely carrying above the crackle of the flame.
 “I watched you spend all of these years without shedding even a single tear for any of them.
 You think we’re the monsters, but you’re the monster to me, you know?
 They were children.”

 Children who were prepared to execute an entire community in cold blood because they had installed a generator conductor in their village.
-Children who would not stand down, who would not hesitate, in following through with their duties.
-Children–friends–whom Jericho had not been able to deter with words.
+Children who wouldn’t stand down, who wouldn’t hesitate, in following through with their duties.
+Children—friends—whom Jericho hadn’t been able to deter with words.

 “Yes, they were children,” Jericho agreed.
 “We were children.”

 Omega’s eyes narrowed.
 “They became nothingness after you killed them.
 You know that, right?
-Because of the bleaching of their vitae, your vitae, our vitae… ‘It’s inevitable’ as Theta says, but… You should have become nothingness instead.”
+Because of the bleaching of their vitae, your vitae, our vitae… ‘It’s inevitable’ as Theta says, but… You should’ve become nothingness instead.”